How to use Citrix Netscaler Insight Center to report on web, HDX, and Access Gateway (AGEE) traffic

 Issue ID 0400900: The HDX Insight node is not displayed for Enterprise licenses of NetScaler appliances.

 Getting real frustrated with Insight Center at this point.
 Especially since it was actually working for a while before it broke (I was taking screenshots of it working to put up when it broke!).
 I’m hoping the August release will be thoroughly QAed before being released.
 These half working 10.1 releases and contradictory information lately is making Citrix look bad in front of my peers.
-Between the 10.1 Netscaler issues and Insight Center issues I’ve experienced, the F5 guys I work with are having a laugh.
 I kind of have a feeling 10.1 was rushed to market for Synergy and XenDesktop 7.
 I feel bad saying that because Netscaler is a stellar product with a good team of guys supporting it and I’ve never experienced issues like this in the past.